g2wicked/TeamLeapOfFaith/README.md

 Components:
 1. Leap interface - Using the Leap API, data will be provided to the main program, allowing the interface to be controlled by the hands.
 This controller (in C#) will proivde the correct interpretation of specific hand gestures and actions.
 2. Background Application - Either in Unity or on the Windows platform.
 Where we actually do stuff with the controller.
-3. Particular Apps - Image manipulation, document reading
+3. Particular Apps - Image manipulation, document reading, other things?
+Please ideas people!